EdAlegrid/file-integrity-monitoring/README.md

 <br>

 Now, try editing the file you are monitoring from your device or client.
-In this example make a change on 'test' file from device **100**.
+In this example make a change on 'myFile.txt' file from device **100**.

 You should see an alert message from the *Manage Application* section on your browser in real-time.
 You should also receive an email alert from your account email.
 All these indicate that FIM is working.